 Visiting Professor of Law

-Mae C. Quinn is an expert in the areas of criminal law and procedure, juvenile justice, legal ethics, poverty law, and women’s legal history.
-Her work bears witness to the ways in which law and legal institutions may create and perpetuate marginalization and vulnerability.
-At the same time it promotes action and change, offering concrete legal solutions and methods for reform.
-Her teaching and advocacy efforts have been recognized with numerous awards and highlighted by national and international press outlets, including National Public Radio, the Washington Post, the Nation, and Australian public television.
+Mae C. Quinn is a leading voice in legal education and law reform.
+Her scholarly work bears witness to the ways in which law and legal institutions may create and perpetuate marginalization and vulnerability.
+At the same time, it promotes action and change, offering concrete legal solutions and methods for improvement.
+Her teaching and litigation have been recognized with numerous honors including the Missouri Lawyers’ Legal Champion Award and highlighted by national and international press outlets, including National Public Radio, the Washington Post, the Nation, and Australian public television.

 J.D., University of Texas School of Law